browserengineering/book/book/visual-effects.md

 ```

 Next, we need to create an SDL window, instead of a Tkinter window,
-inside the Browser, and set up Skia to draw to it.
-Here's the SDL
+inside the Browser.
+Here's the SDL incantation:
-incantation to create a window:

 ``` {.python}
 class Browser: